ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 - The `error` and `commit` functions are currently not supported.
 Therefore, implementing a resolver is not supported.
 - Exporting additional functions (e.g. `checkconf`) is currently not supported.
 - With the current backend system, `stdioproc` can only be used for plugins in the `postgetstorage` or `presetstorage` positions.
+- The executable must be defined as an absolute path during mounting.